 3.C.5.a.
-Service Dress Blue Coat - As prescribed by Coast Guard/Auxiliary Uniform Regulations for men/women, modified for wear with the kilt.
-The Coat will be worn with buttons and insignia appropriate to the rank, rate and status of the Band Member as prescribed by the applicable regulations.
+Service Dress Blue Coat - As prescribed by References (b) and (c) for men/women, modified for wear with the kilt.
+The Coat shall be worn with buttons and insignia appropriate to the rank, rate and status of the Member as prescribed by References (b) and (c).